PhilipZubel/covid19tracker/README.md

-view this project at: (https://philipzubel.github.io/covid19tracker/)
+View this project at: (https://philipzubel.github.io/covid19tracker/)

 This web application is built around the API: (https://covid19.mathdro.id/api)